martinchernyavskiy/Notes/Math/Linear Algebra/Concepts/Study/Invertibility and Isomorphisms.md

 ## Isomorphism
 ?
 - Two vector spaces are isomorphic if there exists an invertible linear map between them, such linear map is called *isomorphism*.
-This is only the case when the two vector spaces are of same dimension,
+This is only the case when the two vector spaces are of same dimension.

 ## Theorems